Bilberry Hill: Geology

+The quary that was on Bilberry Hill cut into rocks dating from the Ordovician period of geological time, around 488 million years ago; the rocks are known to geologists as the Lickey Quartzite Formation.
 The soil is marl and the subsoil gravel, sand and clay.
 There is a small quarry where Wenlock limestone was worked at the time of the making of the Worcester and Birmingham Canal, and there are some gravel-pits.